Hadongkwan: A Review of Seoul's Gomtang Legacy Since 1939

 Explore Hadongkwan in Seoul for a taste of authentic gomtang oxtail soup, a culinary tradition since 1939 that’s worth the visit.

 In the bustling streets of Seoul, especially in the area around Jongno, food is more than just sustenance; it’s an experience steeped in history and culture.
-Among the many eateries that dot this vibrant neighbourhood, Hadongkwan stands out for its gomtang, a traditional oxtail soup, which has been served since 1939.
-With a legacy spanning decades, I wanted to see if the food still holds its reputation in the modern dining scene.
+Among the many eateries that dot this vibrant neighborhood, Hadongkwan stands out for its gomtang, a traditional oxtail soup, which has been served since 1939.
+With a legacy spanning decades, the question remains: does the food still hold its reputation in the modern dining scene?

 The Atmosphere of Hadongkwan

-As I stepped into Hadongkwan, the first thing that struck me was the simple, no-frills decor.
-The restaurant has retained its classic charm, with wooden tables and old photos hanging on the walls that hint at its long history.
-Despite its age, the space feels welcoming rather than dated, attracting both locals and tourists who appreciate a taste of authentic Korean cuisine.
+Stepping into Hadongkwan, the simple, no-frills decor immediately strikes a chord.
+The restaurant has retained its classic charm with wooden tables and old photos hanging on the walls, offering a glimpse into its long history.
+Despite its age, the space feels welcoming rather than dated, attracting both locals and tourists seeking an authentic taste of Korean cuisine.
+The restaurant often buzzes with chatter, offering a sense of community that is hard to find in more modern dining establishments.

 What Is Gomtang?

-For those unfamiliar, gomtang is a hearty soup made from simmered oxtail and bones, resulting in a rich broth that's often served with rice.
-It’s a comfort dish that embodies the essence of Korean home cooking.
-Hadongkwan’s gomtang is known for its clear, clean taste, which I was eager to experience.
+For those unfamiliar, gomtang is a hearty soup made from simmered oxtail and bones, resulting in a rich broth often served with rice.
+It’s a comfort dish that embodies the essence of Korean home cooking, simple yet rejuvenating.
+Hadongkwan’s gomtang is especially known for its clear, clean taste, a quality that many modern interpretations lack.
+The preparation of gomtang involves a slow simmering process, allowing the flavors to meld and mature, creating a dish that is both nourishing and satisfying.

 What I Ordered

-I opted for the classic gomtang, priced at 9,000 won (approximately $7.50), and a side of kimchi, which is a staple in any Korean meal.
-The menu also offers a variety of side dishes, but I wanted to focus on the soup itself.
+During my visit, I opted for the classic gomtang, priced at 9,000 won (approximately $7.50), alongside a side of kimchi, which is a staple in any Korean meal.
+The menu also offers a variety of side dishes, including pickled radish and seasoned vegetables, but my focus was on the soup itself.
+This decision was deliberate, as I wanted to truly appreciate the depth of flavor that gomtang has to offer.

 The Taste Test

-As the soup was placed before me, the first thing I noticed was the rich aroma.
-A bowl of gomtang typically comes with a generous serving of tender oxtail and a sprinkle of green onions.
-With the first sip, the broth was deeply flavourful, with a satisfying umami depth that only comes from long hours of simmering.
-The oxtail was tender, and the meat practically fell off the bone.
+When the soup was placed before me, the rich aroma wafted upwards, instantly whetting my appetite.
+Typically, a bowl of gomtang comes with a generous serving of tender oxtail and a sprinkle of green onions.
+The first sip revealed a deeply flavorful broth, showcasing a satisfying umami depth that can only come from hours of simmering.
+The oxtail was cooked to perfection; the meat practically fell off the bone, providing a tender and rich mouthful.

 Flavours and Accompaniments

-What I appreciated most was the balance of flavours.
+What I appreciated most about Hadongkwan's gomtang was the balance of flavors.
 The broth is seasoned simply with salt and pepper, allowing the natural taste of the oxtail to shine without being overwhelmed by additional spices.
-I found it refreshing that Hadongkwan doesn’t rely heavily on additives; the quality of the ingredients speaks for itself.
+This minimalist approach is refreshing in a culinary landscape where heavy seasonings often take center stage.
+The quality of the ingredients speaks for itself, and this simplicity is a hallmark of true Korean home cooking.

-As for the kimchi, it was tangy and had just the right amount of spice, making it an excellent complement to the rich soup.
+The kimchi served alongside was tangy and had just the right amount of spice, making it an excellent complement to the rich soup.
 I also noticed a small dish of garlic and fermented shrimp paste on the table, which some diners use to enhance their soup further.
-I tried it, and while it added an interesting kick, I preferred the soup in its pure form.
+I tried it, and while it added an interesting kick, I found the soup to be best enjoyed in its pure form.
+The interplay of the gomtang’s savory depth and the kimchi’s bright acidity creates a satisfying balance that makes each bite an adventure.

 Value for Money

 At 9,000 won (around $7.50), the price for gomtang feels fair given the quality and serving size.
-You certainly get your money's worth in both flavour and satisfaction.
+In comparison to other similar dishes in the city, where prices can soar without a corresponding increase in quality, Hadongkwan offers a solid value.
+You certainly get your money's worth in both flavor and satisfaction.
 It’s a dish that fills you up without feeling heavy, making it a solid option for any meal of the day.
+Other restaurants in the neighborhood charge upwards of 12,000 won for a less satisfying experience, further highlighting Hadongkwan's competitive pricing.

 The Crowds and Service

-During my visit, I noticed a mix of locals and tourists, which is a good sign for any restaurant.
-The turnover was brisk, but the staff managed to keep things running smoothly.
-They were prompt, polite, and seemed knowledgeable about the menu, which is always a plus in my book.
+During my visit, the restaurant was buzzing with a mix of locals and tourists—an encouraging sign for any dining establishment.
+The turnover was brisk, yet the staff managed to keep things running smoothly.
+They were prompt, polite, and seemed knowledgeable about the menu, which is always a plus.
+Observing the staff’s interactions with regular patrons revealed a familiarity that adds a level of comfort to the dining experience.
+It felt less like a transaction and more like a visit to a friend's home, where the host genuinely cares about your satisfaction.

 Is Hadongkwan Overrated?

 In a city like Seoul, where new trends often overshadow traditional establishments, it’s easy for places like Hadongkwan to be seen as overrated.
 However, my experience suggests that there’s more than mere hype at play here.
-The consistency of their gomtang since 1939 speaks volumes about their commitment to quality.
-While not every dining experience can meet such standards, Hadongkwan still holds its own in a competitive culinary landscape.
+The consistency of their gomtang since 1939 speaks volumes about their commitment to quality and authenticity.
+While it's common for long-standing restaurants to rest on their laurels, Hadongkwan has continued to deliver a dish that resonates with both nostalgia and modern taste.
+The bustling crowds and the warm atmosphere further emphasize that this place is not just riding the wave of its history but rather thriving in the present culinary scene.

 Final Thoughts

 Hadongkwan is a testament to the charm of traditional Korean cooking.
-The gomtang is a delightful representation of what Korean cuisine can offer — simple yet sophisticated, comforting yet invigorating.
+The gomtang is a delightful representation of what Korean cuisine can offer—simple yet sophisticated, comforting yet invigorating.
+The combination of well-sourced ingredients and time-honored techniques creates a dish that feels both personal and universal.
 If you find yourself in Jongno, particularly on a chilly day, this restaurant is worth a visit for its iconic gomtang.
+You may even find yourself returning to savor its warmth on another occasion.